-This past year saw substantial progress on several EIC-funded energy projects in the territories.
-The American Samoa Power Authority completed the installation of solar power system and battery-storage-enabled microgrid in the Manu'a Islands.
-It is one of the most advanced microgrids in the world.
-The hybrid energy system, installed by Tesla and SolarCity, can supply 100 percent of the island's power needs from solar energy, providing a cost-saving alternative to imported diesel fuel and removing the hazards of power intermittency and eliminating debilitative power outages.
-OIA awarded a fiscal year 2016 EIC grant of \$927,500 to help purchase the battery-storage component of the package thereby allowing the island to reach nearly 100% renewable energy.
+Fiscal year 2018 saw progress on several EIC-funded energy projects in the territories.
+For Phase II of the Manu'a Renewable Energy Initiative, OIA awarded the American Samoa Power Authority a fiscal year 2017 EIC grant to of \$817,528 to help purchase battery-storage for the Ofu Solar Photovoltaic system.
 The microgrid, 1.4 megawatts of solar generation capacity and 6 megawatt hours of Tesla battery storage, was implemented within just a one year timeframe.
 The project allows the island to save significantly on energy costs.
 NREL provided technical assistance during the planning and design phases of the project.
 The American Samoa Power Authority is also nearing completion of a similar microgrid on the islands of Ofu and Olosega of the Manu'a Islands.

 In May 2015, the Guam Memorial Hospital was awarded a \$500,000 EIC grant for the installation of a 100 kW solar rooftop system.
 As a large facility that operates 24 hours a day 7 days a week, the hospital is one of the largest energy consumers on the island.
 The hospital estimates the project will result in energy cost savings of \$88,559 annually.
 In addition to cost savings, the project will also improve resiliency since the design incorporates advanced features to enable a future micro grid which will allow solar panels to continue producing power in coordination with the existing backup power system in the event of a loss of utility power.
 NREL provided technical assistance for the project by helping develop a scope of work and request for proposals.
-The Guam Memorial Hospital selected a contractor and construction is ongoing with an expected completion date in the summer 2018.
+The Guam Memorial Hospital's contractor completed work for the construction phase and commissioning of the system was in January 2018.
+In the spring, the balance of the funding was approved for energy efficient exterior facility and parking lot lighting for both the Hospital and Skilled Nursing Unit, for which NREL also provided technical assistance to develop the scope of work.